If your labeling tool exported annotations in theYOLO Darknet

 model that needsCOCO

 annotations, we’ve got you covered.
-You can convert those in 3 clicks with Roboflow.
+You can convert data between these formats for free in 3 clicks with Roboflow.

 Once your account has been created, click Create Dataset.